California employees have the legal right to compensation if their employers violate the state’s wage and hour laws.

 - Misclassifying employees as independent contractors.

 If you suspect your employer is violating or has violated wage and hour laws, an experienced California employment lawyer can help.
-We can help you determine the nature of the violation and figure out the best next steps for you--which may include filing a wage/hour lawsuit in California court, or joining a California wage/hour class action.
+We can help you determine the nature of the violation and figure out the best next steps for you--which may include bringing a labor board complaint, filing a wage/hour lawsuit in California court, or joining a California wage/hour class action.

 Below, our California labor and employment attorneys address the following topics: